MiddleRaster/MiddleRaster.github.io/TDD/cpp/PrimeFactors/Step4.md

 };
 ```

 That'll do it.
-Your code make look slightly different: e.g., you may have checked for 2 rather than 1 or similar, or even used a ternary operator.
+Your code may look slightly different: e.g., you may have checked for 2 rather than 1 or similar, or even used a ternary operator.
 All good.

 Nothing worth refactoring, so let's uncomment the next test.
 It should fail with ```Assert failed.
 Expected:<3 > Actual:<2 >```.